Phedimus takesimensis (Nakai) 't Hart

 Aizopsis takesimensis, Sedum kamtschaticum var. takesimense, Sedum takesimense

-Phedimus takesimensis, formerly known as Sedum takesimense, is a succulent with woody rootstock, decumbent stems, green leaves with serrated edges and yellow, star-shaped flowers.
+Phedimus takesimensis, formerly known as Sedum takesimense, is a succulent plant with woody rootstock and decumbent, sometimes caespitose stems that bear green leaves with serrated edges.
+The stems are up to 16 inches (40 cm) long.
 The basal rosettes persist throughout the winter months.
+Flowers are star-shaped, yellow with reddish-yellow anthers, and appear in summer.

 This species was synonymized with its continental progenitor species, Phedimus kamtschaticus.
-They have nearly identical foliage, the color of flowers, and bloom time.
+They have nearly identical foliage, flower color, and bloom time.

 The specific epithet "takesimensis" refers to Ulleungdo Island called Takeshima in Japan during the Edo period.